-We have over 26 projects in communities in Zimbabwe, Zambia, and Botswana that focus on Community Empowerment, Education, and Conversation.
-Some of the main challenges that we have identified in these three focus areas include: unemployment, a lack of job opportunities, food scarcity, a lack of critical skills, poor education and health care infrastructure and resourcing, low school attendance, and dropouts due to financial constraints, wildlife poaching and preserving natural resources.
+We have projects running in Zimbabwe, Zambia, and Botswana that focus on addressing challenges that include unemployment, food scarcity, poor education and health care infrastructure, low school attendance and dropouts due to financial constraints, wildlife poaching, and preserving natural resources.

 Our Conservation projects are actively addressing poaching and the conservation of nature and wildlife through implementing anti-poaching and co-existing with wildlife solutions, awareness measures, and programs in our national parks and communities.
 Our projects focus on regular park patrols, training and education on wildlife conservation for the community, implementing measures to protect the community livestock from wildlife, and supplying meat to communities to discourage animal poaching.